Sporting Events with T1D

 Tell your friends

-It always helps to have a buddy or family member with you that is familiar with your T1D, but if you’re enjoying the game with a new acquaintance or meet new friends, give them a heads up for what to do in case of emergency.
-Do not hesitate to let others know that you are a Type 1 diabetic.
+It always helps to have a buddy or family member with you that is familiar with your type 1 diabetes (T1D), but if you’re enjoying the game with a new acquaintance or meet new friends, give them a heads up for what to do in case of emergency.
+Do not hesitate to let others know that you are a person with type 1 diabetes.

 Wear your medical alert gear